nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-upload-file-nuxeo-using-rest-api.md

 ---
-title: "HOWTO: Upload a File in Nuxeo Using REST API"
+title: 'HOWTO: Upload a File in Nuxeo Using REST API'
 review:
     comment: ''
     date: '2017-08-01'
     status: ok
 details:
     howto:
-        excerpt: >-
-            Learn how to import a file using the Batch processing endpoint of the REST API.
+        excerpt: Learn how to import a file using the Batch processing endpoint of the REST API.
         level: Advanced
         tool: Code
         topics: 'Import, REST API'